Cholinesterase Monitoring (WAC 296-307-148)

 Employer reporting of handling hours is through the medical provider

-Pathology Associates Medical Laboratories (PAML), 110 W, Cliff Ave, Spokane WA has been selected as the sole laboratory approved to provide cholinesterase testing services under the cholinesterase monitoring program.
-Employers must verify that the medical provider uses PAML for all cholinesterase laboratory testing.
+Pathology Associates Medical Laboratories (PAML now part of LabCorp), is the only current laboratory approved to provide cholinesterase testing services under the cholinesterase monitoring program.
+Employers must verify that their medical provider uses PAML for all cholinesterase laboratory testing.
 For laboratories that would like to participate as an approved laboratory, please see our Approval Requirements and submit them to John.Stebbins@lni.wa.gov.

 Employee notification of health care provider recommendations